-The Applied Engineering and Technologies Division focuses on three areas of instruction, described below.
+The Applied Engineering and Technologies Division focuses on four areas of instruction, described below.
 Students can find curriculum outlines and career opportunities by clicking on specific program links – or by emailing a specific department or visiting Wake Tech to discuss their goals with an advisor.

 - The Associate in Engineering curriculum is designed to prepare students to successfully transfer into an engineering degree program at a four-year university and requires a strong background in mathematics and sciences.
 The Associate in Engineering program is part of the Uniform Articulation Agreement, which facilitates transfer opportunities for Associate in Engineering degree completers at constituent institutions of The University of North Carolina System to pursue Bachelor of Science in Engineering degrees.

 - Architectural Technology - AAS

 - Mechanical Engineering Technology / Mechatronics - AAS